 If you think it might be spam, it probably is!

 CIT offers three tiers of e-mail protection for faculty and staff.
 At the top tier, all incoming mail must pass through the Barracuda spam firewall.
 The firewall currently blocks about 80% of incoming mail.
 The second tier allows individuals to access the Barracuda firewall and manage spam filtering on their own account.
-At the third tier, individuals can use the Junk Mail Handling settings within GroupWise.
-We do not recommend using the Block List function in GroupWise.
-If an individual is not personally configuring Barracuda or GroupWise Junk Mail Handling, spam is still being rejected at the first tier by the Barracuda firewall.
+At the third tier, individuals can use junk mail settings within his or her mail application.
+If an individual is not personally configuring Barracuda or junk mail settings within a mail app, spam is still being rejected at the first tier by the Barracuda firewall.
 You are not required to use these tools, but they are available.

 Unfortunately, we cannot guarantee that all spam, scams, and phishing attempts will be blocked.
 There must be a balance between allowing legitimate traffic through the firewall and blocking spam.
 Sometimes, we are able to target and block specific phishing attacks, but since the sender’s e-mail address and the content within the message fluctuate, some messages will get through.